-This document sets out Ofcom's draft guidance under the Communications (Access to Infrastructure) Regulations, which come into effect on 31 July 2016.
+This document sets out Ofcom's guidance under the Communications (Access to Infrastructure) Regulations, which came into effect on 31 July 2016.
 These Regulations implement the Broadband Cost Reduction Directive which sets out measures to reduce the cost of deploying high-speed electronic communications networks.
-Interested parties have until 4 October 2016 to comment on the draft guidance provided at Annex 1 of this document.
-Ofcom will consider all responses and issue final guidance around the end of the year.